industrial-data-space/trusted-connector-documentation/docs/_docs/getting_started.md

 $ docker-compose --version
 ```

-## Run a Local Connector Instance
+## Run a Local Connector

-1. Download the [docker-compose.yaml](../example-000/docker-compose.yaml) file and save it in a new folder.
+1. Download the [docker-compose.yaml](https://raw.githubusercontent.com/industrial-data-space/trusted-connector/develop/docker-compose.yaml) file and save it in a new folder.

 1. Start the connector:
 ```bash